Ozarks Technical Community College is the third largest community college in Missouri.

 - Walnut Grove R-V

 - Willard R-II

-- More than 13% of credit students at OTC are the first in their family to go to college (First Generation College Students).
+- Approximately 20% of credit students at OTC are the first in their family to go to college (First Generation College Students).

 Quick Information about OTC